ENJOY AN EPIC 7-DAY DUBAI ITINERARY

-It belongs to the Jumeirah Group.
-As a guest of any Jumeirah hotel, you will have free access (which actually was a reason for me to book a night at a Jumeirah hotel once).
+- The water park belongs to the Jumeirah Group.
+As a guest of any Jumeirah hotel in Dubai, you will have free access (which actually was a reason for me to book a night at a Jumeirah hotel once).

 - It would be easy to spend a full day there.

 Jumeirah Beach / Kite Beach

 - I am not a person who spends endless hours at the beach, but water rats can have a fun day here without breaking the bank.

-Tip: Bring your own food and towels with you.
+- Bring your own food and towels with you.

 Madinat Jumeirah is so pretty and picturesque – you should plan for a few hours (if you dine there) to check out the area.